$objectName is not meaningful enough in serializeObjectAsPropertyArray()

 I'd also skip the SplObjectStorage, as we need to have all that in array form anyway.
 Rather use spl_object_hash() on "top-level" objects as is done for nested objects.

-#3 Updated by Karsten Dambekalns about 10 years ago
+#3 Updated by Karsten Dambekalns over 10 years ago

 Ok, seemingly tricky...

 Part I: The ObjectSerializer relied on the "object name" stored to detect top-level objects.
 When the name was registered with the object manager, it concluded it must be a top-level object.
 Well, easily solved by adding a flag instead - seems safer, too.

 Part II : When getting back @scope session objects from the session the static object container relied on the object name to check if the (concluded top-level object) should be put into the object registry.
 Can be solved by getting the class name from the object and checking for it having session scope.